Shikō Munakata: The path towards woodblock prints

 Koutokuji Temple in Fukumitsu Town, Toyama Prefecture, where Shikō Munakata stayed.

 In 1926, Munakata saw Kawakami Sumio's black-and-white woodcut Early Summer Breeze, and decided to work on black-and-white prints.
 From 1928 onwards, Hiratsuka Unichi (1895–1997), another renowned sōsaku-hanga printmaker, taught Munakata wood carving.
 In 1929, four of his prints were accepted by the Shunyokai Exhibition, which bolstered his confidence in the new medium.
 In the following year, four more of his works were accepted for the Kokugakai national exhibition, thus establishing him in his career.
 His work was also part of the art competitions at the 1932 Summer Olympics and the 1936 Summer Olympics.

 In 1935, Yanagi Sōetsu (1889–1961), father of the mingei (folk art) movement, saw Munakata's prints at the Kokugakai's annual spring exhibition, and bought twenty-five prints of Yamato shi Uruwashi by Munakata.
 This event changed Munakata's life.
 From then on Munakata was closely associated with the Japanese folk art movement.
 In 1936, Munakata went to Kyoto and visited many Buddhist temples and saw many sculptures.
 Munakata's exposure to Buddhist religious imagery influenced his artistic style significantly.
 Ten Great Disciples of the Buddha (1939) is considered to be his greatest masterpiece.

 Munakata's house and most of his woodblocks were destroyed in the American firebombing of Tokyo in May 1945; his pet was also killed.
+During the war, he had used the original printing blocks of his Ten Great Disciples of the Buddha series to reinforce the walls of an air-raid shelter he had dug in his yard; although most of his other blocks were burned, the ten disciples and the two accompanying bodhisattva blocks survived.
 He relocated to Fukumitsu Town, Toyama Prefecture from 1945-1951.